-The Koerner House Restoration Committee is working with a team of consultants to prepare a Historic Structure Report.
+The Koerner House Restoration Committee, working with a team of consultants, has prepared a Historic Structure Report.
 Selective demolition of the structure’s modern components commenced in May 2005.
 Once complete, the home will be opened as a museum, where Koerner’s life and political career will be interpreted.

 Please do not duplicate without permission.